 Hypocalcemia is a complex process involving hormonal changes that occur as the doe's body mobilizes calcium in the production of milk.
 Feeds rich in calcium, as well as alfalfa and peanut (legume) hay, are believed to be the culprits.
 These products contain calcium in excess of what the doe needs at kidding time.
 This excess calcium sets off a chain reaction, causing calcium to be deposited in the doe's bones when her body needs to be releasing it from the bones for milk production.
 Hypocalcemia is a failure of the body's system to properly mobilize calcium.
 It is not a deficiency of calcium reserves.

-The best way to prevent Hypocalcemia is to lower oral calcium intake via feed during the last 30 days of pregnancy.
-In most meat-goat herds, this can be done by eliminating legume hays (alfalfa & peanut hay) from the pregnant doe's diet.
+The best way to prevent Hypocalcemia is to lower calcium intake from nutrients that are high in calcium during the last 30 days of pregnancy.
+This can be done by eliminating legume hays (alfalfa & peanut hay) from the pregnant doe's diet.
 This puts the doe's body in a slightly negative calcium position, allowing the hormonal system to mobilize its calcium reserves.
 If legume hays are the only source of roughage available for feeding, then no calcium supplements should be fed during the last 30 days of gestation.
-Pregnant does on grass hay need to be fed a grain supplement containing 0.5% dicalcium phosphate or equivalent.
+Pregnant does who have been fed only pasture and/or grass hay need to be fed a grain supplement containing 0.5% dicalcium phosphate or equivalent.
 Remember that rapid changes in feeding patterns can cause ruminal acidosis, so make all changes slowly over fifteen days.

-Treatment for Hypocalcemia requires orally drenching the affected doe with CMPK or MFO (different names for the same product).
-Both products are available from Jeffers (www.jefferslivestock.com or call 1-800-533-3377.
+Treatment for Hypocalcemia requires orally drenching the affected doe with CMPK or MFO (same product).
+Both are available from Jeffers at www.jefferslivestock.com or 1-800-533-3377.
 If caught early, Hypocalcemia is treatable.
 If allowed to progress untreated, it can result in enterotoxemia, mastitis, retained placenta, and death.

 The variety and complexity of problems that pregnant and lactating does can experience should make it clear to you that supplies and medications should be purchased and be on hand at least 60 days before the first doe is likely to go into labor.
 Not every problem can be solved nor can every doe and kid be saved, but being prepared will make a huge difference in the success or failure of your goat-raising business.
 Properly fed goats are healthy goats.